EmmaPeders1/IT2810-Project2/README.md

 - Martine Mansåker
 - Hang Celin Le

-## Tech stack
+## :computer: Tech stack

 - React -Typescript

-## Running the application
+## :arrow_forward: Running the application

-In the project directory, you can run:
+In the project directory, you can run the project by typing *npm start* in the terminal.

-npm start

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.